FelixOnline/v2/content/articles/2016-6-10-is-david-hockney-all-hes-cracked-up-to-be.md

 In _A Bigger View_, Hockney seems unable to move on from the past, both from his own prior work and that of artists he admires.
 Anything more than a cursory glance of _Early Blossom, Woldgate_  reveals his inspirations, the bright colours, the brushwork seem lifted wholesale from **Van Gogh**, but hold none of the frenetic emotional depth of Van Gogh's own work.

-Van Gogh is a frequent source of inspiration in Hockney’s work, the pen and ink linework in _Mother, Bradford_ \(1978\) is heavily influenced by Van Gogh’s early work.
-Van Gogh is far from the only influence; the Paper Pool series is reminiscent of **Matisse’s** Cut\-Outs.
-The graphic splash in _A Large Diver_ \(Paper Pool 27\) harkens back to the burst of light that appear in Matisse’s _Icarus_ \(1946\).
+Van Gogh is a frequent source of inspiration in Hockney’s work, the pen and ink linework in _Mother, Bradford_ (1978) is heavily influenced by Van Gogh’s early work.
+Van Gogh is far from the only influence; the Paper Pool series is reminiscent of **Matisse’s** Cut-Outs.
+The graphic splash in _A Large Diver_ (Paper Pool 27) harkens back to the burst of light that appear in Matisse’s _Icarus_ (1946).

 Hockney has spoken at length about his love affair with **Pablo Picasso's** work.
 It has shaped a great deal of his output, in particular the 'joiners' series which encompassed his output in the 1980s.
 In these works, such as _Pearblossom Highway_  Hockney manipulates polaroids and photographs into cubist collages.
 In doing so however, he is never able to step out of Picasso's shadow to say something new.
-The images feel gimmicky and pastiche\-like.
+The images feel gimmicky and pastiche-like.
 A quick search of the Hockney tag on Instagram reveals a host of users sharing their holiday pictures, pictures of desks in the 'joiner' style.
 In many instances only the content of the photographs, the hipster mug or finished geography homework give away that Hockney could not have created them: never a sign of a robust artistic movement.

 Hockney has had an extraordinarily prolific career, moving from medium to medium throughout his 50 year career.
 His latest project involved iPad drawings, most notbaly of the Yosemite National Park.

 If there was any proof needed that Hockney's work is overrated beyond parody in recent years, the response to these iPad drawings are it.

-We've all heard the old addage that a two\-year\-old could draw that; often it is employed unjustly, a two\-year\-old would not produce a**Jackson Pollock** painting, and fine, neither would they produce a Hockney  if let loose on the drawing app, but a twelve\-year\-old might.
+We've all heard the old addage that a two-year-old could draw that; often it is employed unjustly, a two-year-old would not produce a**Jackson Pollock** painting, and fine, neither would they produce a Hockney  if let loose on the drawing app, but a twelve-year-old might.

 It's not the use of the iPad that's objectionable, digital paintings are very often accomplished and gloriously beautiful, but Hockney's are anything but.
 These are conventional landscapes executed poorly, and what's worse exhibited with a seriousness that defies belief.
 These paintings are testament to the decline of an once interesting artist.